ey92/notes/1101/1101notes.md

 | English | 24 | 11-13 |

 Universal Implications
-- in general, languages hae more 'marked' (unusual) sounds only if they have more 'unmarked' (usual) sounds
+- in general, languages have more 'marked' (unusual) sounds only if they have more 'unmarked' (usual) sounds
 	- p -> k
 	- k -> t except Hawaiian
 	- g -> d